-2.6 The International Board of ELSA will determine the number of teams qualifying for the FOR from each VRR.
-However, from the VRRs, at least the winning team and runner-up will progress.
-The International Board of ELSA reserves the right to select the team with the highest score to qualify to the FOR, in a case of an uneven number of teams qualifying to the FOR.
+- 5.3.1 The International Board of ELSA will determine the number of teams qualifying for the Final Oral Round from each Regional Round.
+However, At least the winning team and runner-up from each Regional Round will progress. - 5.3.2 In the case of an uneven number of teams qualifying to the Final Oral Round, the International Board of ELSA reserves the right to select the team with the next highest score among all teams from any Regional Round to qualify to the Final Oral Round.